March 25, 2026

 Source: California Payroll & CA Dept. of Industrial Relations.
 Rates effective as of publication date.
 Some cities have additional rates for specific industries (hotel, healthcare, airport).
 Always verify your local rate.

-The rule is simple: you are always entitled to the higher of the two rates.
+The rule is straightforward: you are always entitled to the higher of the two rates, and your employer is not allowed to default to the lower one.

-This is one of the most misunderstood rules in California labor law and the difference between California and most other states is significant.
+This is one of the most misunderstood rules in California labor law, and the distinction from most other states is significant.

 What If My Employer Is Paying Me Less Than Minimum Wage?